APA Corporation Announces Third-Quarter 2023 Financial and Operational Results

-- Reported production of 389,000 barrels of oil equivalent (BOE) per day; adjusted production, which excludes Egypt noncontrolling interest and tax barrels, was 336,000 BOE per day;
+- Reported production of 412,000 barrels of oil equivalent (BOE) per day; adjusted production, excluding Egypt noncontrolling interest and tax barrels, was 340,000 BOE per day;

-- Generated net cash from operating activities of $771 million and adjusted EBITDAX of $1.16 billion;
+- Generated net cash from operating activities of $764 million and free cash flow of $307 million during the quarter; and

 HOUSTON, Nov.
-3, 2021 – APA Corporation (Nasdaq: APA) today announced its financial and operational results for the third-quarter 2021.
+1, 2023 – APA Corporation (Nasdaq: APA) today announced its financial and operational results for the third quarter of 2023.

-APA reported a loss of $113 million, or $0.30 per diluted common share.
-When adjusted for items that impact the comparability of results, predominately a $446 million undiscounted net contingency recognized for asset retirement obligations associated with previously divested Gulf of Mexico properties, APA’s third-quarter earnings were $372 million, or $0.98 per diluted share.
-Net cash provided by operating activities was $771 million, and adjusted EBITDAX was $1.16 billion, making it the strongest quarterly performance of the year.
-The company anticipates the fourth quarter will be even stronger.
+APA reported net income attributable to common stock of $459 million, or $1.49 per diluted share.
+When adjusted for items that impact the comparability of results, APA’s third-quarter earnings were $410 million, or $1.33 per diluted share.
+Net cash provided by operating activities was $764 million, and adjusted EBITDAX was $1.4 billion.
+The company generated $307 million in free cash flow during the quarter.

-APA will host a conference call to discuss its third-quarter 2021 results at 10 a.m.
+APA will host a conference call to discuss its third-quarter 2023 results at 10 a.m.
 Central time, Thursday, Nov.
-4. The conference call will be webcast from APA’s website at www.apacorp.com and investor.apacorp.com, and the webcast replay will be archived there as well.
-The conference call will also be available for playback by telephone for one week beginning at approximately 4 p.m.
-Central time Nov.
-4. The number for the replay is 855-859-2056 or 404-537-3406 for international calls.
-The conference access code is 7990266.
-Sign up for email alerts to be reminded of the webcast at investor.apacorp.com/alerts/email-alerts-subscription.
+2. The conference call will be webcast from APA’s website at www.apacorp.com and investor.apacorp.com.
+Following the conference call, a replay will be available for one year on the “Investors” page of the company’s website.